jdinu/feedreader/README.md

 # Test Suite Details

-1. There are 4 test suites in this Jasmime Test Suite , each containing one or more tests RSS Feeds, The Menu, Initial Entries, New Feed Selection
+1. There are 4 test suites in this Jasmime Test Suite , each containing one or more tests, including some asynchronus tests RSS Feeds, The Menu, Initial Entries, New Feed Selection

 # Technologies used for testing